top of page

 It’s an amazing journey, but without proper guidance and a keen eye, things can go sideways quickly.

-If you're trying to recreate your New York penthouse or Paris apartment exactly, consider this a friendly heads-up:
+If you're trying to recreate your New York penthouse or Paris apartment exactly, consider this friendly heads-up:

-• Spaces here are generally smaller.
-Storage needs to be built-in and smart, not just brought in.
+Storage needs to be built-in and smart not just brought in.

-• Product availability is limited.
-That gorgeous faucet from Italy?
+Bought a gorgeous faucet from Italy?
 It might not fit Israeli plumbing, or it could take four months to arrive.

-• Contractor culture is, shall we say, different.
 You have to follow up, double-check, and sometimes physically show up to get things done.
 It's not a hands-off experience.

-• The weather is a massive factor.
-We're designing for hot Mediterranean summers, humidity, dust, and long hours of direct sun.
-That changes your material choices faster than you'd think.
+We’re designing for hot Mediterranean summers, humidity, dust, and long hours of direct sun.
+This significantly affects your material choices.

 • A local designer who actually visits the site (that’s me! 👋)